 A lot of options

-While I personally enjoy the amount of options for meta-data, project management and customized perspectives, not everybody will devote a large time of their productivity time in setting up a single app.
+While we personally enjoy the amount of options for meta-data, project management and customized perspectives, not everybody will devote a large time of their productivity time in setting up a single app.

 OmniFocus comes with its defaults, but a lot of the advanced features really need to be customized to your own needs.
 There are many great features, but everything needs to be discovered and grasped.
 For people, who just want their task management to work, this is probably way too much.